Gabbi68/DD2480_AntiMissileSystem/README.md

 Input is NUMPOINTS, Points, Parameters, Logical Connector Matric (LCM) & Preliminary Unlocking Vector (PUV).
 Output is LAUNCH, Conditions Met Vector (CMV), Preliminary Unlocking Matrix (PUM) & Final Unlocking Vector (FUV).

+## Run
+Create AntiMissileSystem-object.
+Initilize all the input variables and call the decide function.
+Run AntiMissileSystem.decide().
+See for example TestDecideFalse2() in ConditionTest.java.

 ### Test
 ConditionTest is the file that tests every function of the program.